firemodels/bot/README.md

 # bot
 Firebot and Smokebot

-This repo contains the scripts firebot for testing FDS and  smokebot for testing Smokeview.
+This repo contains the script firebot for testing FDS, smokebot for testing Smokeview and scripts called by these scripts.